 Osaka International Church Bradford Houdyshel Title: "Are you timid?"
-Key verse: 2 Timothy 1:6-7 (NASB) "And for this reason I remind you to
+Key verse: 2nd Timothy 1:6-7 (NASB) "And for this reason I remind you to kindle afres laving on of my hands.
+For God has not given us

 "And for this reason I remind you to kindle afresh the gift of God which is in you through the laying on of my hands.
 For God has not given us a spirit of timidity, but of power and love and discipline [sound judgment]."